erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **DUOL**

+Speaking of apps I use everyday.
 Duolingo seems to be growing their MAUs and Duolingo Max paid subscriptions at a good clip.
 Their app makes learning an addicting habit.
-The stock is highly valued, but I'm willing to make the bet based on the past few earnings calls.I'm on a 131 day Spanish streak.
+The stock is highly valued, but I'm willing to make the bet based on the past few earnings calls.
+I'm on a 131 day Spanish streak.
 Using the product, I'm enjoying it.
 Their artistic execution makes learning more fun.
 Per their Q2 earnings report, Duolingo added a record number of DAUs, surpassing 10 million paid subscribers.
 They are rapidly expanding their course offering with the help of AI.
 I bought the dip in March, but regret that I didn't trim profits when stock sharply rose above $500 after its most recent earnings report.